 Want to save some for an even faster dinner in the future?
 These honey garlic grilled pork chops freeze well.
 Just wrap each one individually in freezer wrap or foil.

 This is a great recipe for those wanting to add more protein to your diet.
 Here are even more protein meal prep ideas.
-If you want to add a salad to the table, prepare this fresh fruit salad with honey mint syrup dressing.

 While you have the grill fired up, you might consider some Honey Glazed Grilled Pineapple.
 They are really easy to make and actually taste well with pork.